0xRushy/JLPTN5ArabicHelper/README.md

 - **Previous and Next Navigation:** Users can easily navigate through the words using the "Next" and "Previous" buttons.
 - **About Section:** Provides information about the extension and its creator.
 - **Simple and Intuitive Design:** The extension features a clean and user-friendly interface, with a dark theme that is easy on the eyes.
+- **Listen on Forvo:** A button is provided to listen to the pronunciation of the vocabulary word by a native speaker on Forvo.

 ## Installation